Vincent Backhaus

 Biography

-Vincent completed his doctoral degree at The University of Cambridge in Psychology & Education with a core focus within Indigenous Research.
-He matriculated from Trinity College, as the first Aboriginal and Torres Strait Islander to complete a PhD at Cambridge.
-He has also completed a Master of Philosophy in Psychology and Education at Cambridge prior to his doctorate studies.
-He also holds a first class honours (BA) majoring in Anthropology and Psychology from James Cook University.
-Vincent’s doctoral research looked at the relationship between Indigenous Stories and Learning through a critical lens of Indigenous knowledges and relationships to Country together with Learning theory.
-His research informs Indigenous Education, Educational Psychology and broadly Indigenous Research.
+Vincent is a Chief Investigator on an ARC Discovery Indigenous, DAATSIA research fellowship (2026 – 2030) examining Indigenous environmental and place-based Caring for Country approaches.
+He completed his doctoral degree at The University of Cambridge in Psychology & Education with a core focus within Indigenous Research.
+He matriculated from Trinity College as the first Aboriginal and Torres Strait Islander to complete a PhD at Cambridge.
+He also holds an MPhil from Cambridge and holds first class honours (BA) Anthropology and Psychology from James Cook University.
+Vincent's doctoral research examined the relationship between Indigenous Stories, Learning and Country.
+His research informs Indigenous Education, Psychology and broadly Indigenous Research.

 Teaching